Oskar Ström successfully defended his thesis on DNA purification and non-Newtonian wave phenomena in microfluidic channels.

 The Micro Nano System Workshop (MSW2016) has been organized every second year for the past 20 years on the theme of micro- and nano-engineering.
 It covers topics ranging from fundamentals to applications including applications in biology and medicine.
 New for this year is the opportunity to present live demonstrations.
-For further details about the meeting, how to submit abstracts and how to plan the demos, please refer to MSW2016.
+For further details about the meeting, how to submit abstracts and how to plan the demos, please refer to the workshop website.

 Current Project Funding

-Project grant through the Swedish Research Council
+Grants through the Swedish Research Council

-Project grant through the Swedish Research Council
+Project grant through the Swedish-Norwegian Foundation for Equine Research